 As a violin soloist he has performed with groups including the Chinese National Symphony, the Orquesta Filarmonica de Santiago, the Bowdoin International Music Festival Orchestra, the Manhattan School of Music Chamber Sinfonia, members of A Far Cry, the La Jolla Symphony (upcoming), and the Orchestra of St. Luke's (upcoming).
 As a recitalist and chamber musician he has played at festivals including the Spoleto Festival in Italy, Rockport Chamber Music, Yellow Barn, and Taos.
 He has appeared as a guest artist at the Portland Bach Festival and the Music Academy of the West.
-As a core member of the newly formed American Modern Opera Company, he will take part in festivals and residencies this season at the American Repertory Theater, Harvard University, and the Park Avenue Armory.

 His first collaboration with dancer Bobbi Jene Smith, “A Study on Effort,” incorporates his own improvisations as well as a retrospective “question score,” written out after several iterations of the piece.
-They have been featured at the Luminato Festival, PS 122’s COIL Festival, the ODC Theater in collaboration with the San Francisco Jewish Film Festival, UCSD Dance&Theater, the San Francisco Conservatory of Dance, and the American Repertory Theater (upcoming).
+They have been featured at the Luminato Festival, PS 122’s COIL Festival, the ODC Theater in collaboration with the San Francisco Jewish Film Festival, UCSD Dance&Theater, the San Francisco Conservatory of Dance, and the American Repertory Theater.

 GoGwilt has worked with composers including Tan Dun, Tobias Picker (recording of violin and chamber music released with Tzadik Records), Carolyn Chen, Celeste Oram, and his longest continuous collaborator, Matthew Aucoin.
 He has premiered several of Aucoin’s violin works including “Poem,” “This Same Light,” “Celan Fragments,” and “Its Own Accord.”
 He has composed poems on matrices of 27 words and filmed himself playing Telemann in navy warships and garbage dumps for Celeste Oram’s explorative broadcasts on technological media, “Televisionmann,” and “Vera Wyse Munro: A Radio Séance.”